Discover the best books to read based on your Chinese zodiac sign

 There is a book tailor-made for each of the 12 Chinese zodiac animals.
 With great plotlines, impeccable writing and rich characters, these books will familiarise you with your zodiac personality like never before.
 Reading these titles will change your perspective, even if you are not a bibliophile.

 From empowering stories like The Diary of a Young Girl and Jane Eyre to self-help reads like The Little Book of Hygge and The Self-Love Experiment, trust these books to bring out the best in you!
 Curious to find your pick?
-We’ve curated an interesting guide of books perfect for your Chinese zodiac personality.
+We’ve curated an interesting guide of books perfect for you.
 Keep reading!

 Book recommendations based on your Chinese zodiac sign